theopn/dotfiles/README.md

 #### Waybar

 I like the look better than Polybar.
-Colorful top bar that contains all the necessary information.
+A colorful top bar that contains all the necessary information.

 ### macOS

 #### Homebrew

-Bolded items are in `Brewfile_core`, and other items are in `Brewfile_optional`, either because I don't want them to be installed on every machine or is too large.
+Bolded items are in `Brewfile_core`, and other items are in `Brewfile_optional`, either because I don't want them to be installed on every machine or are too large.

 Formulae: